Representations of the D=2 Euclidean and Poincar\'e groups

-Only positive-energy representations $q^0=q>0$ are realized as physical one-particle states propagating in spacetime.
+Only positive-energy representations $q_0=q>0$ are realized as physical, one-particle states in spacetime.
+The sign of $q_1$, then, determines the chirality of the representation.
 The negative energy ones are associated, upon quantization, with creation operators of antiparticles, ensuring that the quantum Hamiltonian is bounded from below (see any standard textbook in quantum field theory, for example, \cite{we}).

-It is clear than the same reasoning can be done with fermionic representations and we need not to develop it here.
+It is clear than the same reasoning can be done with fermionic representations and we do not need to develop it here.